jurgen-kluft/xvmem/VIRTUAL ALLOCATOR.md

 Size-db is 128 * 32 B = 4 KB

 The only downside of using array's and lists is that the size-db is NOT sorted by default.
-We can almost solve this for every size entry by also introducing an address-db and hbitset.
+We can solve this for every size entry by also introducing an address-db and bitset.

 For the size entry that stores the larger than Max-Alloc-Size it at least will have an address bias.
 However there will still be many different sizes.